 - Mistake: In some situations, a defendant charged with kidnapping may be successful in showing that they believed they were acting legally when they took the individual.
 However, this is generally not the most successful defense because a lack of knowledge of the law is usually not a strong way to sway the jury.

 - Double Jeopardy: In some situations, a defendant cannot be charged with a crime that elevates a kidnapping charge and the elevated kidnapping charge because of double jeopardy.
 However, if the charges are distinct, the defendant can be charged with kidnapping and another, even if they occurred together.
 For example, someone can be charged with kidnapping and murder, even if all the crimes occurred against the same individual.

-The criminal defense attorneys at Cofer & Connelly, PLLC have a track record of success defending individuals charged with kidnapping and kidnapping-related charges.
-These are serious charges that require skilled, experienced attorneys.
+The Austin kidnapping defense lawyers at Cofer & Connelly, PLLC have a track record of success defending individuals charged with kidnapping and kidnapping-related charges.
+These are serious charges that require skilled, experienced attorneys in Austin, TX.
 Our success is due to our ability to defend our clients strategically, aggressively, and innovatively.

 Make the right call by reaching out to us today - your future may depend on it.
-To schedule a free consultation with one of our attorneys, contact us by calling (512) 991-0576 or by filling out a form online.
+To schedule a free consultation with one of our Austin kidnapping defense attorneys, contact us by calling (512) 991-0576 or by filling out a form online.

 "I am eternally grateful for all of the efforts they put in to go above and beyond for everyone they help."Former Client